mariamonzon/Cpp-basic-code-utils-snippets/README.md

 C++ has a set of reserved keywords that the language uses.
 You cannot use these keywords as an identifier in your code.
 You may choose to take advantage of the case-sensitivity of C++ and use Long as an identifier to distinguish it from the reserved keyword long, but that is not a recommended approach.

+#### Pointers

+Some C++ tasks are performed more easily with pointers, and other C++ tasks, such as dynamic memory allocation, cannot be performed without them.
+As you know every variable is a memory location and every memory location has its address defined which can be accessed using ampersand (&) operator which denotes an address in memory.
+A pointer is a variable whose value is the address of another variable.
+Like any variable or constant, you must declare a pointer before you can work with it.
+The general form of a pointer variable declaration is: ´type  *var-name;´
+1 	Null Pointers: C++ supports null pointer, which is a constant with a value of zero defined in several standard libraries.
+2 	Pointer Arithmetic: There are four arithmetic operators that can be used on pointers: ++, --, +, - 3 	Pointers vs Arrays: There is a close relationship between pointers and arrays.
+4 	Array of Pointers: You can define arrays to hold a number of pointers.
+5 	Pointer to Pointer: C++ allows you to have pointer on a pointer and so on.
+6 	Passing Pointers to Functions: Passing an argument by reference or by address both enable the passed argument to be changed in the calling function by the called function.
+7 	Return Pointer from Functions: C++ allows a function to return a pointer to local variable, static variable and dynamically allocated memory as well.

+#### References
+A reference variable is an alias, that is, another name for an already existing variable.
+Once a reference is initialized with a variable, either the variable name or the reference name may be used to refer to the variable.
+You can then think of a reference as a second label attached to that memory location.
+Therefore, you can access the contents of the variable through either the original variable name or the reference

+    int i = 17;
+    int& r = i;

+References are often confused with pointers but three major differences between references and pointers are:
+* You cannot have NULL references.
+You must always be able to assume that a reference is connected to a legitimate piece of storage.
+* Once a reference is initialized to an object, it cannot be changed to refer to another object.
+Pointers can be pointed to another object at any time.
+* A reference must be initialized when it is created.
+Pointers can be initialized at any time.

 ### Constants

 Similar to a variable, a constant expression is a named memory location for a value used in your application.
 The difference is that, as you might expect, a constant expression cannot have its value change in the program during run time.
 C++ uses the keyword const to indicate that an expression is a constant.